ZacharyHeras/data-engineering-with-rust/README.md

-This repository contains my submissions for all of the coding projects completed for the Data Engineering With Rust course at Rowan University.
+This repository contains my submissions for all of the coding projects completed for the Data Engineering with Rust course at Rowan University.